deepvest-pro/deepvest-app/docs/database_schema.md

 **Policies**:

 - SELECT: Public projects are viewable by everyone
-- SELECT: Users with permissions on a project can view it
+- SELECT: Project owners can view their non-archived projects (even if private)
-- UPDATE: Users with editor, admin, or owner role can update projects
+- UPDATE: Users with editor, admin, or owner role can update projects (general updates)
+- UPDATE: Project owners can update all project fields, including is_public and is_archived
+- UPDATE: Editors and admins can update limited fields (excluding is_public and is_archived)
+- UPDATE: Only project owners can change publicity status (is_public and is_archived fields)
 - DELETE: Only users with owner role can delete projects
-- UPDATE to is_public: Only users with owner role can change publicity status

 ### `public.snapshots`